 The airport at Kastrup has a 93-year history and over the decades we have accumulated a huge amount of knowledge.
-At times, however, we may have come across as "know-alls" and not good enough at including our stakeholders.
-Therefore, we are focused not only on sharing our knowledge, but also, just as importantly, learning from others in a joint effort to develop Copenhagen Airport as a critical part of Danish infrastructure
+At times, however, we may not have been good enough at including our stakeholders.
+Therefore, we are focused not only on sharing our knowledge, but also, just as importantly, learning from others in a joint effort to develop Copenhagen Airport as a critical part of Danish infrastructure.
 With this in mind in 2018, we started developing a new overall strategy for the company.
 The effort to actively include employees, customers and the surrounding society will continue in 2019.